robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 sudo systemctl restart step-ca
 ```

+> **Syntax Errors**
+>
-You can then check for errors by running `sudo journalctl -u step-ca -f`.
-I mention this because if you have an extra comma or a missing comma, that is enough to make the service not-start!
+> You can then check for errors by running `sudo journalctl -u step-ca -f`.
+I mention this because if you have an extra comma or a missing comma, that is enough to make the service not-start.
+It's very easy to miss a syntax error in a JSON file, so be sure to check the logs if you have issues.
+{: .prompt-warning}

 ## STEP 7.
 Trust the Root Certificate

+At this point you have a working ACME server that can issue certificates.
+However, we're still getting browser errors and server-to-server communication will show errors because the root CA is not trusted.

-For machines to trust the certificates issued by your new CA, they must trust the root CA certificate.
+For machines to trust the certificates issued by your new CA, they must "trust" the root CA certificate.
 You’ll need to install or automate distribution of your root_ca.crt to each machine’s OS trust store.
 For example:

 ### Ubuntu/Debian